yansircc/zetarmold/doc/content/injection-molding/thin-wall.md

 ## Why Partner with ZetarMold?

-- **18+ Years of Expertise**: Since 2005, we’ve delivered precision molds and injection molding services globally.
+- **20+ Years of Expertise**: Since 2005, we’ve delivered precision molds and injection molding services globally.
 - **Global Service**: Our English-speaking team supports clients across 20+ countries, including the USA, UK, and Germany.
 - **Certified Quality**: ISO 9001, ISO 13485, and TS16949 certifications ensure top standards.
-- **Advanced Facilities**: 31 injection molding machines and dust-free workshops for sensitive industries.
+- **Advanced Facilities**: 45 injection molding machines and dust-free workshops for sensitive industries.
 - **Rapid Prototyping**: From concept to prototype in days.
 - **Client Success Stories**: "ZetarMold’s professionalism and quick response impressed us.
 They always deliver high-quality molds on time." — John D., Automotive Engineer

 **Ready to Start Your Project?**
 [Contact ZetarMold](#) for a free consultation or quote today.

----

-This guide offers a detailed, professional overview of Thin Wall Injection Molding, showcasing ZetarMold’s strengths and capabilities.
-It’s designed to help you make informed decisions and see why ZetarMold is your ideal partner.